-An Example of Determining When to Start Your Seeds
+An Example: Determining When to Start Your Seeds

-If you live in USDA Zone 6 (Frost Free Date Range March 30 - April 30) and you want to plant broccoli, which should be started 5-7 weeks before the Frost Free Date, count back 7 weeks from March 30th.
-That will give you a planting date of February 9th.
+If you live in USDA Zone 6 (Frost Free Date Range March 30 - April 30) and you want to plant broccoli, which should be started five to seven weeks before the Frost Free Date, count back seven weeks from March 30th.
+That will give you a planting date of February 9.
 That's the earliest you should consider starting your broccoli seeds.

 Last Expected Frost Dates by Zone